oimeitei/quemb/README.md

 # QuEmb

-QuEmb is a robust framework implementing the Bootstrap Embedding (BE) method, designed to efficiently treat electron correlation in molecules, surfaces, and solids.
-This repository contains the Python implementation of the BE methods, including the molecular and periodic bootstrap embedding.
-The code leverages the [PySCF](https://github.com/pyscf/pyscf) library for quantum chemistry calculations and utilizes Python's multiprocessing module to enable parallel computations in high-performance computing environments.
+QuEmb is a robust framework for performing Bootstrap Embedded (BE) quantum chemistry, geared towards efficiently handling electron correlation in molecules, surfaces, and solids.
+The molecular and periodic BE implementations in this repository are written in Python to allow for easy integration with external codes.
+QuEmb relies extensively on the [PySCF](https://github.com/pyscf/pyscf) library for standard quantum chemistry functions and utilizes Python's multiprocessing module to enable parallel computations in high-performance computing environments.

 QuEmb includes two libraries: `molbe` and `kbe`.